← Back to Today's Slate

 Stat Weights

-• SLG — 30% weight — Extra base hits = total bases = prop value
+• AVG — 30% weight — Contact quality; hits are the foundation of total bases

 Normalization Ranges